6 Types of Fashion Aesthetics: Ditch Trends, Own Your Style

 2. Vintage fashion aesthetics

-Whether you opt for authentic pieces or retro-inspired garments, pick and choose the trends you like the most from a specific decade (and leave the rest behind).
+Whether you opt for authentic pieces or retro-inspired garments, pick and choose the trends you like the most from a specific decade, and leave the rest behind (together with problematic values from that time, yuk!).

 Some ideas:

-• The bell-bottom trousers, maxi dresses, and peasant blouses from the 70s
+• Bell-bottom trousers, maxi dresses, and peasant blouses from the 70s

 • High-waisted mum jeans, tucked-in t-shirts, lace tops, and puff shoulders for 80s aesthetic outfits